lighterio/lighter-type/README.md

 ```

 ### Type.is(type)
-Checks whether this Type is descended from another Type.
+Check whether this Type is descended from another Type.

 ```js
 var Foo = Type.extend({})